Shah vows to uproot "syndicate raj" of TMC, Mamata challenges him to first defeat Abhishek | Politics

 ''I have neither made him the deputy chief minister northe chief minister.
 He is just an elected MP,'' she said andclaimed that political rivals had even tried to kill AbhishekBanerjee in an accident.

 South 24 Parganas district is considered a TMCstronghold as the party won 29 of the 31 assembly seats in2016.
-The BJP failed to make a dent in the district in the2019 general election when it emerged the main opposition inthe state.
+The BJP failed to make a dent in the district in the2019 general election when it emerged as the main oppositionparty in the state.

 Shah visited Aurobindo Bhawan in the city later in theevening and paid his tributes to Aurobindo Ghosh, anationalist, yogi and philosopher.